Vom Bäumlein, das andere Blätter hat gewollt

-Vom Bäumlein, das andere Blätter hat gewollt ("Of the little tree which wished for different leaves") is a short anti-Semitic propaganda cartoon produced in 1940 in the Fascist German movie studio Zeichenfilm GmbH.
+Vom Bäumlein, das andere Blätter hat gewollt ("Of the little tree which wished for different leaves") is a short antisemitic propaganda cartoon produced in 1940 in the Fascist German movie studio Zeichenfilm GmbH.

 Plot

 The film depicts a golden tree inhabited by little birds, whose leaves (all but one) are stolen by a caricature of a Jewish man: Aber wie es Abend ward, ging der Jude durch den Wald, er steckt sie ein, geht eilends fort und lässt das leere Bäumlein dort...

 Production

 The cartoon is based on a poem by Friedrich Rückert of the same name.
 It was produced by Hubert Schonger and directed by Heinz Tischmeyer.